 Bill served as Legal Assistant to Director Robert D. Lipscher, the Director of New Jersey's Administrative Office of the Courts, and was a law clerk to Hon.
 Herbert S. Alterman, J.S.C. in Passaic County.
 Bill was a member of the New Jersey Supreme Court's District V-B Ethics Committee from 1997 to 2001, where he successfully prosecuted Matter of Sidney S. Kanter, 162 N.J.
 118 (1999).
-Bill served on the District X-B Ethics Committee.
+Bill serves as Vice-Chair of the District X-B Ethics Committee.
 He was also a founding member of the Justice Wm.
 J. Brennan, Jr. Inn of Court, and a Master of the Inn from 1995 to 2003.

 Bill has been a frequent lecturer for the New Jersey Institute for Continuing Legal Education (NJICLE), and has created, moderated and participated in seminars such as "Taking the Pledge: How to Conduct a Civil Practice," "Civil Motion Practice," "Post-Trial Issues," "Personal Injury Law: Tips for a Better Practice," and "Confidentiality and Its Limitations."
 He has also lectured for Lorman Educational Services concerning "Litigation Ethics" and "Purchasing Law: UCC Sec.
 2-207."